| Courier-Authlib | | | Home | | | Release notes | | | Installation | | | Documentation |

 See makeuserdb(8) for a

-description of its contents. /usr/local/etc/authlib/userdb
+description of its contents. /usr/local/etc/authlib/userdb can always be

 edited using any text editor, but userdb is a convenient way